tearflake/symbolverse/README.md

 An **S-expression** (Symbolic Expression) is a simple and uniform way of representing nested data or code using parentheses to denote lists and atoms, commonly used in Lisp programming and symbolic computation.

 _**Symbolverse**_ is a term rewriting system. *Symbolverse* code functions like a set of mathematical formulas, but with a broader scope.
-It can transform not just mathematical expressions but any type of S-expressions. *Symbolverse* is a Turing complete system, which means it has the capability to perform any computation that can be done by any other known computational system.
+It can transform not just mathematical expressions but any type of S-expressions, depending on rules we provide. *Symbolverse* is a Turing complete system, which means it has the capability to perform any computation that can be done by any other known computational system.

 To get a glimpse on how a *Symbolverse* program looks like, here's a simple example: